jabarij/ComplicatedPrimitives/docs/index.md

 * `Z` is PATCH version.
 When a new patch version is released it often means an API-agnostic fix of some embarassingly stupid bug.

 This library is considered to be compatible with .NET Standard 2.0 to assure the widest reasonable compatibility with .NET Core and .NET Standard projects.

+## Documentation
+[API documentation](api/index.md) for this project is developed using [XML documentation comments](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc), so should be available to read directly in your IDE.